-In a summer full of new issues, an old challenge is still going to test aquatic managers who were able to open their pools this summer, and you can sense it coming…
+In a summer full of new issues, an old challenge is still going to test aquatic managers and you can sense it coming…

 Plan Ahead – If your end-of-season schedule isn’t already made, make it now.
 Give yourself plenty of time to address the schedule gaps.

 Post the Job – It’s not too late for a job posting, and you never know, your dream candidate with an open schedule may still be out there.
 Post your open guard position on every job board you can find.